 The California Department of Public Health (CDPH) uses the Public Health Goal as the starting point for developing a drinking water standard, known as a Maximum Contaminant Level, or MCL.
 When developing a drinking water standard, the CDPH considers a number of practical issues, including the prevalence of a substance, treatment options, laboratory analytical capabilities, and the costs to achieve various potential MCL levels.
 In all, it can take several years for the development of an MCL.

 On August 23, 2013 the CDPH issued a draft MCL of 10 ppb for Chrome-6.
 According to the CDPH proposal, the new MCL would reduce statewide cancer cases by 12 each year and would cost about $155 million in water treatment costs.
-The CDPH accepted comments on the proposal through October 11, 2013 and will likely issue the final regulation sometime in 2014.
+The CDPH accepted comments on the proposal through October 11, 2013 and the MCL became effective July 1, 2014.

 Anaheim has been monitoring its water supplies for many years for Total Chromium and has rarely detected it.
 When Chrome-6 first became an issue following the Erin Brokovich movie, all of Anaheim’s wells were tested.
 Since monitoring first began in 2001, Chrome-6 has been found in most of our active production wells at levels ranging from the laboratory detection level of 0.2 parts per billion to a high of 3.3 ppb.
 Anaheim's groundwater has average Chrome-6 levels of approximately 0.7 ppb.
 Data from Orange County suggests that low levels of Chrome-6 are common in this area due to the natural geology and Anaheim’s Chrome-6 levels are similar to those found throughout the County.